Incognito Mode Detection: Detecting Visitors Who Browse in Private Mode

 Second, Fingerprint is the only method capable of detecting Incognito mode on all major browsers.
 All the other techniques detect Incognito mode only on some browsers, and most are outdated and don’t work anymore.

 Not only is Fingerprint easy to integrate, but you can use it in different ways.
-For example, you used the CDN method above, but you can also install it with NPM or use it with RequireJS.
+For example, you used the CDN method above, but you can also install it with NPM.
 This makes it a flexible solution for whatever kind of architecture you have for your project.

 Conclusion